burrapriyanka85-pixel/career-advisor-app/README.md

 Gap analysis (CSV)

-Saved career plan snapshot (session-based)
+Saved career plan snapshot (per session)

 6. Privacy by Design

-User data is not stored or transmitted
+No data is transmitted externally by default

-Resume text is not logged
+Resume text is not saved or logged

-Online AI mode is optional and requires explicit setup
+Online AI mode is user-controlled and optional

-How It Works
+🧠 How It Works

-Select skills manually or upload a resume.
+Select skills manually or upload a resume

-The system compares your skills to predefined role profiles.
+The system maps your skills to predefined job role profiles

-A full gap analysis is generated.
+A full Gap Analysis table is generated

-The system produces a career summary with a 3-month plan.
+A career summary & 3-month roadmap is created

-Reports can be downloaded for future reference.
+You can download results for later reference

-Technology Stack
+🧪 Technology Stack

 Python 3.x